FOR IMMEDIATE RELEASE

 About the #CLOSErikers campaign:

 The #CLOSErikers campaign was formed in 2016 to break the political gridlock and achieve real solutions that are guided by directly impacted communities.
-Led by JustLeadershipUSA, in partnership with the Katal Center for Health, Equity and Justice, the #CLOSErikers campaign includes community groups, researchers, faith and human rights leaders, criminal justice experts, health and housing service providers, advocacy and legal groups and more.
+Led by JustLeadershipUSA, in partnership with other organizations, the #CLOSErikers campaign includes community groups, researchers, faith and human rights leaders, criminal justice experts, health and housing service providers, advocacy and legal groups and more.
 Through the campaign, over 140 diverse organizations across New York City have joined together to demand the speedy closure of Rikers.
 By closing Rikers, New York City can focus on healing and rebuilding the communities where Rikers has brought suffering.
 The campaign to #CLOSErikers is calling for New Yorkers to boldly reimagine the city’s failed criminal justice system and become a national leader in ending mass incarceration. www.closerikers.org

 “BronxConnect rejoices at the opportunity we have before us: to change the trajectory of communities that have been traditionally gutted by incarceration and violence,” Reverend Wendy Calderón-Payne, Executive Director of BronxConnect.
 We urge our political leaders to set their eyes on a vision of the strong society that we can create when our sons and daughters are given proper resources and rehabilitation.
 We cannot wait a decade to close Rikers!
 The work begins today, with funding alternatives, changing discovery, speedy trial and bail laws and planning for small community facilities that can be the center of hope and redemption.
 We are New York City and we must lead the country is justice reform and strong community building!”